-This rustic Christmas advent calendar fits right in with the farmhouse style and it is simple to create!
-You’re going to love this easy Christmas advent calendar idea.
+This farmhouse advent calendar fits right in with the rustic style and it is simple to create!
+You’re going to love this easy Christmas wooden advent calendar idea to countdown for Christmas.

-This post is brought to you by Walnut Hollow and contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
+This farmhouse advent calendar tutorial is brought to you by Walnut Hollow and contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.

-Today’s tutorial is simple and easy to create, but turns out awesome and will add so much farmhouse charm to your Christmas decor!
-I was so excited when I saw that Walnut Hollow was a sponsor of the Handmade Holidays.
-I knew their products would be perfect for my rustic Christmas advent calendar idea.
+Today’s farmhouse advent calendar is simple and easy to create, but turns out awesome and will add so much rustic charm to your Christmas decor!

 Step 1.
-Arrange birch rounds in tree shape.
+Arrange birch rounds in tree shape on wooden tray.